 This format is a clear-signing format.
 Recipients without any S/MIME or CMS processing facilities are able to view the message.
-It makes use of the multipart/signed MIME type described in [MIME-SECURE].
-The multipart/signed MIME type has two parts.
+It makes use of the multipart/signed media type described in [MIME-SECURE].
+The multipart/signed media type has two parts.
 The first part contains the MIME entity that is signed; the second part contains the "detached signature" CMS SignedData object in which the encapContentInfo eContent field is absent.

-RFC 3851

-3.4.3.1.
-The application/pkcs7-signature MIME Type
+- RFC 5751 - 3.4.3.1.
+The application/pkcs7-signature Media Type

-This MIME type always contains a CMS ContentInfo containing a single CMS object of type SignedData.
+This media type always contains a CMS ContentInfo containing a single CMS object of type SignedData.
 The SignedData encapContentInfo eContent field MUST be absent.
 The signerInfos field contains the signatures for the MIME entity.